chappy84/grumpy-phpunit/dataproviders.markdown

 skill of applying some critical analysis to the testing code we are writing to make sure we are only writing the tests that we actually need.

+When using a data provider, PHPUnit will run the test method each time for every set of data being passed in by the provider.
+If the test fails it will indicate which index in the associative array was being used for that test run.

 ## More complex examples
 Don't feel like you can only have really simple data providers.
 All you need to do is return an array of arrays, with each result set matching the